burkova16/Burkova.github.io/_posts/2020-02-28-test-markdown.md

 Makarychev, K., Volokh, K., & Yermakov, S. (2016).
 Involving end-users in code review.
 In Proceedings of the 10th International Conference on Software Engineering and Applications (pp. 11-16).

-## Sowftware design, Algorithm and Data Structures, Database
+## Software design, Algorithms and Data Structures, Database

 In here we will view **3 main artifacts and enhancements** for this project.

-## 1. Sowftware design
+## 1. Software design

 By utilizing a variety of elements, coding structure, and analysis, this CS 350 project showcases my software engineering and design skills.
 Currently, the program can set the temperature and activating/deactivating the heating system.
 However, the goal is to expand the project's capabilities by integrating it with Wi-Fi and incorporating an IoT device to collect and transfer data via a hub or IoT gateway for further analysis and action through either a user interface or backend system.